martyntebby/jsxdemo/README.md

 It is written in typescript and useable with the React @type files (see package.json).
-The generated file dist/jsxrender.js can also be used regular javascript.
+The generated file dist/jsxrender.js can also be used with regular javascript.

 Hacker News Demo
 ----------------